How a former Audi designer is taking on fashion’s leather addiction

 Von Holzhausen is calling the material Technik-Leather 2.0, and she plans to use it for all her handbags going forward.
 (For now, it’s available in two styles that both cost $350.)
 But in some ways, it’s just the beginning.
 She’s exploring other technologies that might allow the material to be recycled or made from plant-based materials that might neutralize the carbon emitted.
 Her goal is to sell these new materials to other businesses that want to swap out traditional leather with more eco-friendly alternatives.
 “Ultimately, I see myself building a materials innovation company,” she says.

 Launching a luxury handbag startup was a bit of a career twist for von Holzhausen, who spent a decade designing luxury car interiors at Audi and Mercedes Benz.
-(She’s married to Franz von Holzhausen, a senior designer at Tesla.)
+(She’s married to Franz von Holzhausen, Chief Designer at Tesla.)
 As she sourced leather from around the world, she began to grasp how devastating the material is on the environment.
 Cattle farming is the largest contributor to greenhouse emissions—more than planes, trains, and cars combined.
 Most leather tanneries spew toxic chemicals into the environment, harming the planet and their workers.
 “There’s a growing awareness about this, but while people have responded to plant-based alternatives to beef, like Impossible Foods, they haven’t been as open to alternatives to leather,” von Holzhausen says.

 She launched her handbag line three years ago in an effort to change this: Her debut line contained pieces made from both leather and Technik-Leather, to show customers how similar they looked and felt.
 Traditionally, leather alternatives have been poor imitations of the real thing, so von Holzhausen worked hard to perfect the texture of Technik-Leather.
 It contains seven layers of recycled plastic fabric including an ultra-thin layer of foam for suppleness and a resin imprinted with a subtle grain.